JetBrains/compose-multiplatform/experimental/templates/multiplatform-template/README.md

 Сan run on desktop, Android and iOS.
 Note that iOS target is experimental so far.

+You may download this template as a [zip file](../archives/multiplatform-template.zip).

 ## Desktop
 This template contains  `desktopApp` run configuration that you can use to run the desktop target in Android Studio or Intellij IDEA.